 Perhaps, you don’t like what you see, so the ideal world is created by the music or podcast you’re listening to.

-Regardless, most don’t realize the effect they’re creating since it’s completely unintentional, all while having little wires hanging out of their ears, the head bopping up and down.
+Regardless, most don’t realize the effect they’re creating since it’s completely unintentional, all while texting away or furiously scrolling Instagram.

-What they’re proclaiming is they have no interest to communicate, they don’t want to be bothered.
+What they’re proclaiming is they have no interest to communicate to other humans, they don’t want to be bothered.

 Giving the impression to everyone they’d prefer to be alone, rather than socialize.